 In the most elementary sense, Server migration is a migration technique in which data is positioned from one server to another.
 It entails configuring a target server to replace an existing one by copying over websites and their configurations and changing DNS to direct visitors to a new server.
 Server migrations are common in many data-dependent businesses, and due to the sensitive nature of data, deliberate planning is highly imperative for a successful migration.

 Server migration can occur for different reasons, such as:

-- Desire for improved control, manageability and flexibility.
+The desire for improved control, manageability, and flexibility.